Brachistochrone curve: Introduction

-D. T. Whiteside characteristically explains the origin of the Latin expression, originally from Greek, in considerable detail.
-The letter in French has ‘ex ungue Leonem’ preceded by the French word ‘comme’.
-The much quoted version ‘tanquam ex ungue Leonem’ is due to David Brewster’s book on the life and works of Newton in 1855.
-Bernoulli's intention was simply that he could tell the anonymous solution was Newton’s, just as it was possible to tell that an animal was a lion given its claw.
-It was not meant to suggest that Bernoulli considered Newton to be the lion among mathematicians, as it has since come to be interpreted.
+D. T. Whiteside notes that the letter in French has ex ungue Leonem preceded by the French word comme.
+The much quoted version tanquam ex ungue Leonem is due to David Brewster's 1855 book on the life and works of Newton.
+Bernoulli's intention was, Whiteside argues, simply to indicate he could tell the anonymous solution was Newton's, just as it was possible to tell that an animal was a lion given its claw; it was not meant to suggest that Bernoulli considered Newton to be the lion among mathematicians, as it has since come to be interpreted.

 John Wallis, who was 80 years old at the time, had learned of the problem in September 1696 from Johann Bernoulli's youngest brother Hieronymus, and had spent three months attempting a solution before passing it in December to David Gregory, who also failed to solve it.
 After Newton had submitted his solution, Gregory asked him for the details and made notes from their conversation.
 These can be found in the University of Edinburgh Library, manuscript A $78^1$, dated 7 March 1697.
 Either Gregory did not understand Newton's argument, or Newton's explanation was very brief.
 However, it is possible, with a high degree of confidence, to construct Newton's proof from Gregory's notes, by analogy with his method to determine the solid of minimum resistance (Principia, Book 2, Proposition 34, Scholium 2).
 A detailed description of his solution of this latter problem is included in the draft of a letter in 1694, also to David Gregory.
 In addition to the minimum time curve problem, there was a second problem that Newton also solved at the same time.
 Both solutions appeared anonymously in Philosophical Transactions of the Royal Society, for January 1697.